 Technology Expectation Statement

-All students are provided access to various information technology resources including computers in selected classrooms and Open Computer Labs, email accounts, access to the College Portal, and Internet connectivity.
+All students are provided access to various information technology resources including computers in selected classrooms and Open Computer Labs, email accounts, and Internet connectivity.
 In lecture classes, there are many options for adapting course content to enhance student learning.
 Most face-to-face courses offered at the College include lectures, discussions, demonstrations, presentations, and projects as components of the course.
 Additional work beyond the scheduled course hours is necessary to fulfill the course requirements.
-Students will be required to use College technology resources such as our Portal and email; students can be required to use eLearning and/or publisher online materials to complete assignments and communicate with instructors where the course syllabi establish such requirements.
-Students will be responsible for utilizing the technology resources and will be governed by the Student Standard of Conduct (Board Policy 8106) and the Information Technology Acceptable Use Policy (Administrative Procedures 2011 and 2013)
+Students will be required to use College technology resources; students can be required to use eLearning and/or publisher online materials to complete assignments and communicate with instructors where the course syllabi establish such requirements.
+Students will be responsible for utilizing the technology resources and will be governed by the Student Code of Conduct (Board Policy 8007) and the Acceptable use of Technology Resources (Administrative Procedure 4001)

 Academic and Support Services

 For Academic and Support services at the Cumberland Campus please visit: Computer Labs at Cumberland